 Someone has thoughtfully put a few logs in a sunny place that are ideal for sitting on at lunch time.
 There is also a picnic table.

 What to take cross-country skiing on the Cascade Fire Road

-It was -24 °C on one occasion that I skied this trail.
+It was -24 °C on one occasion that I cross-country skied the Cascade Fire Road.
 You don’t want to have anything go wrong when it’s like that – especially if you’re skiing to the Stoney Creek Cabin.
-I’d suggest the following – in addition to the 10 essentials.
+Be sure to pack the following in addition to the 10 essentials.
 I’d also recommend aGarmin InReach Mini 2 in case you ever had an emergency.

 Getting to the Cascade Fire Road trailhead